Sign In

 Network

-Your horizontal network consists of those above you; art directors set decorators, coordinators etc. Keep in contact with everyone you meet, send the odd email, social media is a great way to stay in touch.
+The network you build while working on shorts and other productions will enable you to branch out to look for work elsewhere in the industry.
+If you have collaborated with other assistants or trainees, ask them to keep you in mind for when they are unavailable to work, referrals to designers, art directors or coordinators are ideal ways of getting your foot in the door.
+Keep in contact with everyone you meet, send the odd email, social media is a great way to stay in touch.
 Use your time to create opportunities, don’t wait for them to come to you.

 Personality and Attitude

 Being able to pick up the phone to look for work is a vital skill.
-One of the main routes into the industry is going to be calling designers, art directors and set dressers or anyone you, your tutor or your friends or family may know - to ask for advice or experience.
+One of the main routes into the industry is going to be calling designers, art directors and set dressers or anyone you, your tutor or your friends or family may know - to ask for advice or perhaps the opportunity to go in and help out for a day or two.
+If you are a shy person you may need to brace yourself and get on with it.
+Set aside a day to work the phones and start reasonably early in the morning.
+Once you have got into the swing of it don’t lose momentum, stay on the phone all day if you have to and get the job done.
+A confident telephone manner is one skill you will need all through your career; so you had better start practising now, you never know it may get easier.

-While looking for opportunities a wage is going to be essential, especially if you already live in a big city.
-If you find yourself waiting tables, working behind a bar or pouring coffee it’s relatively the same starting wage as a PA.
-These roles can be ideal when starting out as they offer some flexibility in your working hours.
-If you can take a few weeks off to work on a film and have something to go back into afterward, you should be able to keep yourself afloat until you are finding regular work in the industry.
+While all of the above is taking place a wage is going to be essential as you look for employment, especially if you already live in a big city.
+If you find yourself waiting tables, working behind a bar or pouring coffee it’s relatively the same starting wage as a trainee.
+These roles can be ideal when starting out as an assistant as they offer some flexibility in your working hours.
+If you can take a few weeks off to work on a film and have something to go back into afterwards, you should be able to keep yourself afloat until you are finding regular work in the industry.
+Your pay will be low for the first few years of your career, if you have no external source of income you may wish to consider saving up before you embark on your career plan, or look for a secondary source of revenue.

 What is it like to work in the Art Department?

 One thing you will discover is that Art Departments are punctual!
-So be sure to give yourself that extra time in the morning for traffic, it sets a good impression from day one.
+So be sure to give yourself that extra time in the morning for traffic, it sets a good impression from day one if you have the kettle on when people are arriving.
 As you spend more time in the environment, you should become more relaxed about the tasks you are assigned, and start to have a good handle of how to carry out the work.
 Knowing when and when not to offer an opinion is a great skill.
-You should never be overly critical of work that’s already underway as there could have been months of conversations that result in the manner the work is carried out.
+You should never be overly critical of work that’s already underway as there could have been months of conversations which result in the manner the work is carried out.
 So watch what you say in front of senior members of the team as there is a definite hierarchy, but it's also very collaborative.

 DO I NEED ANY QUALIFICATIONS TO WORK IN THE ART DEPARTMENT?

-If you are working on a big-budget production the coordinator will be the one taking on PAs.
-Entry-level roles, where you are more likely to build experience are less likely to have a coordinator; so the designer, supervising art director or the art director will be looking for crew.
+If you are working on a big budget production the coordinator will be the one taking on runners and assistants.
+Entry level roles, where you are more likely to build experience (without facilitates like Skillset) are less likely to have a coordinator; so the designer, supervising art director or the art director will be looking for crew.

 While being paid to work in a junior position, take the time to generate as much independent work in your portfolio as you can.
 If finances allow, work on short films and put into practice the skills and techniques you have witnessed in a professional Art Department.
 If your portfolio can demonstrate your understanding and implementation of space, structure and design, it can be what’s needed to show your talent over academic qualifications.